-The iCons mission is to produce the next generation of leaders in science and technology with the attitudes, knowledge, and skills needed to solve the inherently multi-faceted problems facing our world.
+The iCons mission is to produce a diverse generation of leaders in science,technology and business with the attitudes, knowledge, and skills needed to solve the inherently multi-faceted problems facing our world.

 On this page:

 Today’s society faces urgent challenges: Developing clean energy, curing disease, producing drinkable water, and responding to climate change.
 To make meaningful contributions to the issues of their time, students must possess a deep understanding of relevant scientific concepts, and the ability to apply these concepts in real-world contexts.
 Unfortunately, most fields of science are taught the same way they were a century ago – in separate silos isolated from economic and political realities.
 Without offering a wider cultural perspective, science instruction cannot inspire today’s students to create solutions our world needs.

 While deep technical expertise is critical to solving the world’s biggest problems, standard science instruction alone does not provide students the breadth of training they need to succeed as future leaders in industry, government, or academia.
 New skill-sets in collaboration, communication, leadership, and interdisciplinary thinking define the needs of today's technical workforce.
 Organizations must identify and recruit employees armed with these skills to compete in today’s world.
 Where will organizations find such people?

 The Solution: The iCons Program